pyrmont/articles.inqk.net/_posts/2018-03-02-netgear-openvpn-keys.md

 ## Step 5.
 File Transfer

 Now open a new shell so we can telnet in to the router.
+In your new shell, type the following.

 ```sh
 telnet <Router IP>